amanofbits/gogoevents/README.md

 - no dependencies
 - simple
 - concurrency support
+- generic - supports custom-defined event object per bus
+- supports wildcard subscribers
-- fast (I hope, not yet tested thoroughly)
+- fast (I hope, not yet tested thoroughly.
+Some benchmarks included)
 - non-blocking events - every subscriber receives the event in its own goroutine
-- has a dedicated sink for unhandled events (the ones that are not subscribed to)
+- has a dedicated sink for unhandled events (the ones that are not subscribed to).
+Useful for e.g. debugging and logging lost events.

 ## Attributions